clytemestra/blog/about.md

 GitHub dared me to start a blog, so here it is.
 I'm trying to learn HTML, CSS, and maybe JavaScript, but I keep getting interrupted by learning things like Git, GitHub, Jekyll, and Ruby.
 I tried to do all this on Linux, but it kept crashing, so I'm hoping I don't break my Mac.

 I posted the first few write-ups of my learning experiences so far on my WordPress blog, but they don't really belong there.
-So, viola.
+So, voila.
 Coming soon.
 Whatever.